AjayKMehta/setup-machine/README.md

    1. To run a script: `uv run example.py`.
    2. Specify .env file to use: `--env-file .env`.

+> [!WARNING]
-> :warning: Be careful not to use `uvx` to run a command corresponding to a tool with same name, e.g. `mypy` or you will be running in the wrong virtual environment!
+> Be careful not to use `uvx` to run a command corresponding to a tool with same name, e.g. `mypy` or you will be running in the wrong virtual environment!

 ### spacy